auriq/essentia_docs/source/dlv/dlv.rst

 1. Click **Explore**.
 2. Click the **+** next to a directory to navigate through the directories on your Repository.
-3. Your current path is displayed at the top, next to your repository name.
+3. Your current path is displayed at the top, under your repository name.
 This is useful when defining a pattern for the files you want to group into a category.
 4. You can click the icon next to any filename to **Download** or **Delete** that file from your Repository.

 You can click **Upload** to choose files to upload to the current path on your Repository.